 Etain LLC currently operates a cultivation and production facility located in Chestertown, New York, a hamlet with approximately 700 residents in the Adirondack Mountains.
-Constructed in 2015, the original approximately 20,000 square foot facility is comprised of approximately 8,100 square feet of rooms dedicated for flowering and includes two smaller extraction labs and a larger production floor, out of which Etain LLC manufactures its portfolio of medicated cannabis products (dried flower, pre-rolls, vaporizers, capsules, tinctures, powders, lozenges, lotions, and oral sprays).
+Constructed in 2015, the original approximately 20,000 square foot facility is comprised of approximately 8,100 square feet of rooms dedicated for flowering and includes two smaller extraction labs and a larger production floor, out of which Etain LLC manufactured its portfolio of medicated cannabis products (dried flower, pre-rolls, vaporizers, capsules, tinctures, powders, lozenges, lotions, and oral sprays).

-During the three months ended June 30, 2023, the Chestertown facility substantially completed a significant expansion (the "Chestertown Expansion").
-The Chestertown Expansion includes approximately 28,800 square feet of additional rooms dedicated for flowering with eight new hybrid greenhouse bays, as well as new production space to meet the anticipated demands of the impending adult-use market in New York.
-The Company has taken possession of the expansion and is in the process of ramping up usage of the new greenhouse bays.
+During the six months ended September 30, 2023, the Chestertown facility substantially completed a significant expansion (the "Chestertown Expansion").
+The Chestertown Expansion includes approximately 28,800 square feet of additional rooms dedicated for flowering with eight new hybrid greenhouse bays, as well as new production space to address the anticipated demands of the impending adult-use market in New York.
+The Company is in the process of ramping up usage of the new greenhouse bays and expanded production space, including commissioning new production machinery to enhance operational efficiencies.

 On August 23, 2022, the Company entered into a lease agreement with Zephyr (the "Zephyr Lease"), a leading California-based developer, for the development and operation of a planned new flagship cannabis cultivation and production facility in Buffalo, New York (the "Flagship Facility").
 Under the lease agreement, Zephyr will develop and lease to the Company two buildings totaling approximately 75,000 square feet.
 On August 1, 2023, the Company announced that the OCM had reviewed and approved Etain's request for the Flagship Facility, which will be subleased to Etain LLC upon substantial completion of the construction of the buildings.
 The initial term of the lease is for 15 years and is anticipated to commence upon substantial completion of construction of the buildings.
+As of the date of this MD&A, the exterior elements of the structure are nearing completion and focus has shifted to commencing work on tenant improvements.
 See "Commitments and Contingencies" below for additional information.